National Medal (Australia): History

 The award was originally available to members of the Australian Defence Force (ADF), Australian police services, fire services and ambulance services.
 Eligible service was only counted after a person turned 18, and service had to be continuous.

 In 1982, the ADF withdrew from the National Medal, with the introduction of the Defence Force Service Awards (comprising the Defence Force Service Medal, the Reserve Force Decoration and the Reserve Force Medal).
 Even now, however, ADF service can be counted towards the National Medal under certain circumstances.
 At the same time, it was made explicit that service would be taken into account for the award regardless of whether it was full-time or part-time, paid or unpaid.
 This allowed volunteer fire fighters to qualify for the medal.

-In 1986, the Australian Protective Service was admitted to eligibility, followed in 1987 by the Australian correctional services and Australian emergency services (i.e. the state-based and constituted civil emergency response services).
+In 1986, the Australian Protective Service was admitted to eligibility, followed in 1987 by the Australian correctional services and Australian emergency services.

 In 1999, the regulations governing the National Medal were completely revised and re-issued by Letters Patent to modify many points of eligibility, and to allow the addition of government and voluntary search and rescue organisations without the need to seek amendments to the Letters Patent by the monarch.
-The Governor-General of the Commonwealth of Australia can now determine, by written instrument, that additional organisations are eligible.
+The governor-general of the Commonwealth of Australia can now determine, by written instrument, that additional organisations are eligible.

 National Police Service Medal

 On 2 March 2011, the Australian Government announced that Queen Elizabeth II had signed Letters Patent on Tuesday 9 November 2010 instituting a new award within the Australian honours and awards system to accord "recognition for the unique contribution and significant commitment of those persons who have given ethical and diligent service as a sworn member of an Australian police service."
 This new award is to be known as the National Police Service Medal.
-All Australian police will now receive the National Police Service Medal to recognise their contribution to policing as well as the National Medal to recognise their long service upon completion of 15 years ethical and diligent service.
+All Australian police will now receive the National Police Service Medal to recognise their contribution to policing, as well as the National Medal to recognise their long service upon completion of 15 years ethical and diligent service.